jdillard/personal-site/_posts/2018-12-12-common-ways-to-customize-sphinx-themes.md

 4. Using html_context Variables
 5. Adding Deploy, Edit, and Feedback Buttons
 6. Using a javascript Based Feedback Form
+7. Adding a sitemap
+8. Showing last update with git timestamps

 ## 1. Custom Javascript and CSS